Vacuum Tube Manufacturing

 Many of the people working at Eimac were amateur radio operators, and indeed made significant contributions outside their Eimac interests:

 - Robert I. "Bob" Sutherland, (1926-2004) W6PO (ex-W6UOV) was on the West Coast end of the first Amateur Radio moonbounce (EME) contact in 1960 when the Eimac Radio Club's W6HB and W1BU worked each other on 1296 MHz EME.
-An employee of tube manufacturer Eimac for nearly 50 years, Sutherland, who directed the Advanced Products Lab, developed some of the more famous Eimac tube-based amps.
+An employee of Eimac for nearly 50 years, Sutherland, who directed the Advanced Products Lab, developed some of the more famous Eimac tube-based amps.
 His Eimac 8877 VHF amplifier design still is referred to as "the W6PO amp."

 - Smith G. Washburn (1914-1996).
 Smith's estate was the source of most of the photographs used here.